microsoftgraph/microsoft-graph-docs/concepts/delta-query-overview.md

-# Use delta query to track changes in Microsoft Graph data
+---title: "Use delta query to track changes in Microsoft Graph data"description: "Delta query enables applications to discover newly created, updated, or deleted entities without performing a full read of the target resource with every request.
+Microsoft Graph applications can use delta query to efficiently synchronize changes with a local data store."---# Use delta query to track changes in Microsoft Graph data

 Delta query enables applications to discover newly created, updated, or deleted entities without performing a full read of the target resource with every request.
 Microsoft Graph applications can use delta query to efficiently synchronize changes with a local data store.